habring/generative_variational_reg/README.md

 All authors are affiliated with the [Institute of Mathematics and Scientific Computing](https://mathematik.uni-graz.at/en) at the [University of Graz](https://www.uni-graz.at/en).

-## Publications
-If you find this tool useful, please cite the following associated publication.

-* A. Habring and M. Holler.
-A Generative Variational Model for Inverse Problemss in Imaging. *To appear in SIAM Journal on Mathematics of Data Science, 2021*.

 ## Reproduction of numerical results